aaren-chabot/pokemon-redux-saga/README.md

 ### Folder Structure

-- app - contains app-wide setup and layout that depends on all the other folders.
+- app: contains app-wide setup and layout that depends on all the other folders.
-- common - contains truly generic and reusable utilities and components (hooks, generic components, utils).
+- common: contains truly generic and reusable utilities and components (hooks, generic components, utils).
-- features - has folders that contain all functionality related to a specific feature
+- modules: has folders that contain all functionality related to a specific feature.
+- style: global styles and themeing.
+- views: Top level components to manage component composition.

 ### Bugs to watch